Talia Shire

-Talia Rose Shire (née Coppola; born April 25, 1946) is an American actress and member of the Coppola family.
-She is best known for her roles as Connie Corleone in The Godfather trilogy and Adrian Pennino Balboa in the Rocky series.
-For her work in The Godfather Part II and Rocky, Shire was nominated for Academy Awards for Best Supporting Actress and Best Actress, respectively, and for the Golden Globe Award for Best Actress in a Drama for her role in Rocky.
+Talia Rose Shire (/'shair/; née Coppola; born April 25, 1946) is an American actress and member of the Coppola family.
+She is best known for her roles as Connie Corleone in The Godfather trilogy (1972–1990) and Adrian Pennino Balboa in the Rocky series (1976–1990).
+For her work in The Godfather Part II (1974) and Rocky (1976), Shire was nominated for two Academy Awards for Best Supporting Actress and Best Actress, respectively, while also receiving a nomination for the Golden Globe Award for Best Actress in a Drama for her role in Rocky.

 Early life and family

-Talia Rose Coppola was born on April 25, 1946, in the Woodside neighborhood of Queens in New York City, into an Italian family tracing their ancestry to Southern Italy.
-Her paternal grandparents came to the United States from Bernalda in Basilicata, whereas her maternal grandfather, popular Italian composer, Francesco Pennino, emigrated from Naples in Campania.
+Shire was born Talia Rose Coppola in the Woodside section of Queens, New York, in 1946.
+Her paternal grandparents came to the United States from Bernalda, Basilicata.
+Her maternal grandfather, popular Italian composer Francesco Pennino, emigrated from Naples, Italy.

 Shire is the only daughter of Italia (née Pennino) and arranger/composer Carmine Coppola.
 She is the sister of director/producer Francis Ford Coppola and academic August Coppola, the aunt of actor Nicolas Cage and director Sofia Coppola, and the niece of composer and conductor Anton Coppola.

-Her family moved to Lake Success, in the Nassau County of Long Island, where she lived during her high school years.
+Her family moved to Lake Success, Long Island, New York, where she lived during her high school years.

 She has three children.
 Her son Matthew Orlando Shire, an accomplished TV writer and film producer, is from her first marriage, to composer David Shire.
 Her other sons, actors/musicians Jason and Robert, are from her second marriage, to film producer Jack Schwartzman.